Lightning vs. Stars Prediction & Picks - December 4

 Lightning Splits and Trends

-- In the seven games Tampa Bay has played that were decided by one goal, it has a 2-0-5 record (good for nine points).
+- Tampa Bay has earned nine points (2-0-5) in its seven games decided by one goal.

-- In the three games this season the Lightning scored only one goal, they lost every time.
+- This season the Lightning registered just one goal in three games and they lost every time.

-- Tampa Bay finished 0-3-2 in the five games this season when it scored exactly two goals (registering two points).
+- Tampa Bay has two points (0-3-2) in five games this season when it has scored exactly two goals.

-- In the 11 games when Tampa Bay has capitalized on a lone power-play goal, it picked up 12 points after finishing 5-4-2.
+- This season, Tampa Bay has capitalized on a single power-play goal in 11 games and picked up 12 points with a record of 5-4-2.

-- The Lightning have been outshot by opponents in 11 games, going 3-4-4 to record 10 points.
+- The Lightning have been outshot by opponents 11 times this season, and earned 10 points in those games.

 Team Stats Comparison